joelaguero/sandbox/battleship/README.md

 # Battleship
+I used React to build my Battleship application because it's what I've been using most recently.
+I used Webpack to compile the templating language JSX and to bundle my javascript file.

+I didn't use a CSS preprocessor because I knew I wouldn't have too much styling, but in real applications I usually use SASS.

 ## Planning
 First, I'm thinking about what components I'm going to need.
 We'll want a main application component that will need to store state.
 I'm thinking the sub-components can be purely presentational.